 Click the orange button to the right to learn more about what you can start doing today.

+I have been living with a multiple myeloma side effect called chemotherapy, radiation induced nerve damage since 1997-ish.
 I was diagnosed with multiple myeloma in early 1994.
 I underwent aggressive standard-of-care therapies from my diagnosis through end-stage MM in September of 1997.
-I have been living with a multiple myeloma side effect called chemotherapy-induced peripheral neuropathy since 1997-ish.

 I underwent a triplet chemo regimen called VAD and an ASCT in ’95.
 I didn’t feel any pain or numbness in my legs for another year or two.
 Once I began to loose the strength in my legs I went to see a neurologist.
 I’ve been told I exhibit symptoms of both chemotherapy-induced peripheral neuropathy as well as radiation-induced limbo-sacral plexopathy.

 I had no idea that there was a long-term side effects that could damage your nerves so completely.
 After all, this side effect is not only a mouthful but my oncologist never discussed it with me.

 For years oncology has been explaining away CIPN and RILP by saying that any pain or tingling that you may experience during chemotherapy usually goes away.